Huichelaar/FE8U_PrepsAugury/README.txt

     execute a different functionality.
 Default is PREEXT_Procs_Augury, which is the Augury functionality described in "WHATITDO?"

-  The text Augury displays is determined per chapter.
-You can change which textID will be displayed by changing the entries in "Tables/AuguryText.dmp".
-Use a hex editor to open and change this file.
-This table's entries are textIDs (size: short).
-The table is indexed by chapterID.
-There are 256 entries, one per chapter.
-If the textID is 0 the Augury option will be disabled for that chapter.
-If you're an FEBuilder user and you wish to change the textIDs in the table, but you've already installed the patch, it's probably best to find the table in your ROM instead of changing "Tables/AuguryText.dmp" and re-installing the patch, or you'll likely waste space.
+  "Tables/Tables.event" contains a pointertable, PREEXT_AuguryText.
+This table is indexed by chapter.
+Each pointer points to an array of (Variable, TextID) pairs, where Variable is either a UnitID or Flag.
+If a unit with this UnitID is alive, or the Flag is set, the TextID's textstring will be displayed during the corresponding chapter's tactics.
+If multiple strings are to be displayed, they'll be concatenated in the order of appearance in the array.
+  If Variable is 0, the corresponding string will be displayed unconditionally.
+The array terminates when both Variable and TextID are 0.
+If a chapter's pointer is 0, tactics will be disabled during that chapter.
+  "Tables/Tables.event" has an example table containing an entry with a (Flag, TextID) pair, two (Variable, TextID) pairs, a no condition TextID, a terminator, and four dummy entries, allowing expansion for up to 8 conditions.

+  For FEBuilder users: if you wish to increase the size of a chapter's array you'll need to repoint the table's entry to somewhere else in freespace.
+Before implementing the patch, consider thinking of some limit to how many conditions any chapter's tactics text would likely have, and set every chapter's array to that size (by using dummies to pad out the size) to avoid having to repoint entries later if there's not enough room left inline.

 CONCLUDING
+  23/8/2021.
   This took me far less time (only two days!) than I imagined it would.
 I made this for an asset trade with Retrogamer, and they allowed this to be shared with everyone else.

+  27/8/2021
+  I added the option to display different text based on whether certain units are alive or certain flags are set.
+  It'll unfortunately make it necessary to plan ahead when using more rigid tools like FEBuilder.

   ~Huichelaar